 The diagram shows droplet screening theory (case of protein production bacteria).
 The produced protein emits fluorescence when combined with Quenchbody.
 By selecting droplets with high fluorescence, strains with improved protein secretion can be obtained.
 Our new technology expands the possibilities of the Green area and the Healthcare area.
 The Ajinomoto Group is building a global production system and developing strains that produce proteins and various other substances centered on amino acids.
 In particular, strains with improved production performance up to the commercialization level represent a critical technology asset supporting the competitiveness of our business operations.
 The key to strain development is the ability to establish methods for selecting the targeted strains in a short period of time from among the tens of thousands of candidates (screening methods).
 In recent years, automation of testing work previously conducted manually by researchers using robots has sped up this process by more than 10-fold compared to conventional methods.
 Nevertheless, the evaluation of tens of thousands of strains still requires a development period spanning over one year, while market needs are changing rapidly and becoming more fragmented, which requires new high-speed screening methods that can address these changes in the external environment.
 Through joint research with universities, we successfully developed a droplet screening technology (see figure to the right) that combines technology for detecting and selecting target substances as a fluorescent signal with technology that ferments and produces target substances by culturing microorganisms inside microdroplets with a diameter of tens of micrometers.
-As a result, this large-scale (tens of thousands) culturing and evaluation is possible in the space of a week.
+As a result, this largescale (tens of thousands) culturing and evaluation is possible in the space of a week.
 By further promoting the development of this technology, we will contribute to the growth of both business domains through refinement of production bacteria development and launching new products in the Green area and the Healthcare area at an early stage.
 The verification results of this method were highly praised and published in the influential scientific journal Small.

-There are about 10 million microscopic droplets in the cloudy upper layer.
+Culturing microorganisms encapsulated in microdroplets.
+There are about 10 million microscopic droplets in the cloudy upper layer SUSTAINABILITY

-SUSTAINABILITY

-Two outcomes leading to healthier, better living

-Our goal as the Ajinomoto Group is contributing to the well-being of all human beings, our society and our planet with "AminoScience," To this end, we believe it is necessary to achieve two outcomes by 2030: "help extend the healthy life expectancy of 1 billion people" and "reduce our environmental impact by 50%" connected by food systems."
-The business of the Ajinomoto Group is supported by sound food systems; or in other words, stable access to food resources and a verdant natural environment supporting these

-At the same time, our business operations also have a major impact on the environment.
-Today, as the planet's environment is reaching a tipping point, our ability to take action to regenerate the environment is an urgent issue for the continuity of the Group's business operations.
-By addressing climate change, ensuring the sustainability of food resources, and conserving biodiversity to reduce our environmental impacts, and by regenerating the planet's environment through the realization of a circular economy, we can sustainably execute initiatives for healthier, better living aimed at extending healthy life expectancy.

-Through our business activities, we provide products and services that are tasty, nutritionally balanced, and of benefit for people's dietary habits, and that further promote a reduced environmental impact caused by GHGs, plastic waste, and food loss and waste.
-Also, through our resource recycling-based amino acid fermentation process (a biocycle), we will promote initiatives with a positive impact on natural capital and society and contribute to sustainable food systems that are more resilient and to regeneration of the global environment.
+Two outcomes leading to healthier, better living Our goal as the Ajinomoto Group is contributing to the well-being of all human beings, our society and our planet with "AminoScience," 2030: "help extend the healthy life expectancy of 1 billion people" and "reduce our environmental impact by 50%" connected by food sound food systems; or in other words, stable access to food resources and a verdant natural environment supporting these At the same time, our business operations also have a major impact on the environment.
+Today, as the planet's environment is reaching a tipping point, our ability to take action to regenerate the environment of food resources, and conserving biodiversity to reduce our life expectancy. that are tasty, nutritionally balanced, and of benefit for people's dietary caused by GHGs, plastic waste, and food loss and waste.
+Also, through our resource recycling-based amino acid fermentation on natural capital and society and contribute to sustainable food building ecosystems.